 The Labor rate can tell you the calculated rate for the hour listed.
 It’s calculated with the following formula: Labor dollars on invoices/labor hours on invoices.

 This report answers the question “How is your shop's overall performance?”
 It shows information for Average Sales, Average Order Profit, Average Order Profit Margin, Gross Sales, and Gross Profit.

-This report answers the question “How much of your invoice totals will result in revenue?”
-It shows you a breakdown of Line Items, Fees, Discounts, EPA, Shop Supplies, and Taxes.
+This report answers the question, “How much of your invoice totals will result in revenue?”
+It totals all invoice revenue for the given date range, and it shows you a breakdown of Line Items, Fees, Discounts, EPA, Shop Supplies, and Taxes.
 The total at the bottom will show the resulting revenue.
 You can quickly find how much was discounted for the day or your tax liability.

 Line Item Summary

 This report answers the question, “How profitable are your individual line items?”
 It will show totals for Labor, Parts, Tires, Subcontracts, and Fees.
 Each line item will have a column for each of the following categories:

 Taxable will show the total of taxable revenue.
 For more information on how to set up taxes, check out this article.

 Non-Taxable will show the total of untaxed revenue.
 For more information, check out the article mentioned above.